 So now you've finally retired from the rat race, and you're enjoying the good life.
-You're sipping on a mojito and contemplating the mysteries of life.
-You're on the verge of developing a new theory of evolution.
+You're sipping on a mojito and contemplating the mysteries of life and you're on the verge of developing a new theory of evolution.

 Working again may be the farthest thing from your mind.
 Who needs that routine when there's so many other things to do?
 Suddenly, you realize, you're sitting around more than you're doing things.
 That's when you might consider reentering the workforce?
 But why would you want to?
 After all, you're retired.

-You might want to get back in the work force.
+You might consider getting back in the work force even on a part-time basis.
 Particularly if you retired early before you became eligible for Social Security payments.
 As you recall, that check can't come until you are at least age 62.
 There are some government imposed limitations, but you might give working some consideration.

 If you're already drawing Social Security and you don't have to worry about limitations, you might decide to go back to work simply because you enjoy the personal contact with other people.